krystalmejia24/bakery/docs/filters/trim.md

 The epoch timestamps provided should be relative to the Program Date Time advertised in your Variant Playlists.

 ### Program Date Time
-The Program Date Time must be enabled for every segment that is advertised in the manifest.
+The Program Date Time is used to set the boundaries of the media playlist.
+It is recommended to have Program Date Time enabled for every segment that is advertised in the manifest.

 ## Usage Example
 Range is supplied with `,` and no space in between the epoch timestamps